irfani92/example-cypress-functional/README.md

-"# example automatically testing for functionality"
+"Example automatically testing for functionality with recording"